TahmidHussan/Bill-Buddy/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# Meal Splitter & Tip Calculator
+# Bill Buddy

 Created by: **Tahmid Hussan**

 ## Summary

-**Meal Splitter & Tip Calculator** is an android app that **calculates the tip amount for a meal and splits the total amount by the number of people.
+**Bill Buddy** is an android app that **calculates the tip amount for a meal and splits the total amount by the number of people.
 The default tip amount is set at 15%, but the user can write in a custom tip percent.**

 ## Video Demo